mahmudhera/phylogenetic-tree-using-fracminhash/README.md

       Open all genomes
       Then, construct fmh sketches for a bunch of different seeds (1 - 100)
 1. After these, write code that will read genome list, seeds, and output pairwise distances using fmh

+Tree building method that takes into consideration uncertainties Look into bootstrapping techniques